 The History of Parallel Database Architectures

-Parallel computing is not a new invention, being available now for more than 30 years.
-Parallel database architectures followed soon.
+Parallel computing is not a new invention as it has been available for more than 30 years.
+Parallel database architectures followed soon after.

 Everything started with the shared memory architecture, which is still widely used this day in servers:

-The shared memory architecture is a multiprocessor system with a common memory, a single operating system and a shared disk or storage area network for storing the data.
-Processes are scattered across the CPU’s.
+The shared memory architecture is a multiprocessor system with common memory, a single operating system, and a shared disk or storage area network for storing the data.
+Processes are scattered across the CPUs.

-One significant disadvantage of the shared memory architecture is that it is not scaling very well and therefore, even with modern multi-core processors, you will not find any setup containing more than a few hundred of processors.
+One significant disadvantage of the shared memory architecture is that it is not scaling very well.
+Therefore, even with modern multi-core processors, you will not find any setup containing more than a few hundred processors.

 Both architectures overcome the problem of limited scaling.

-In the shared disk architecture, the processors communicate over a network, but still, only a shared disk or storage area network exists for storing the data.
-In a shared disk architecture, therefore, you can find two networks: the network for inter-processor communication and the storage system for communication with the disk.
+In the shared disk architecture, the processors communicate over a network, but only a shared disk or storage area network exists to store the data.
+Therefore, you can find two networks in a shared disk architecture: the network for inter-processor communication and the storage system for communication with the disk.

-Databases based on any of this architecture are built to execute queries in parallel, but in the shared nothing architecture, the data is additionally distributed across the disks.
+Databases based on any of this architecture are built to execute queries in parallel, but the data is additionally distributed across the disks in the shared-nothing architecture.

-One important goal for any shared nothing architecture based database system is the even distribution of data across the available disks.
-We all know how Teradata is doing this, namely by hashing the primary index columns and storing the rows on the related AMPs.
+A critical goal for any shared-nothing architecture database system is the even distribution of data across the available disks.
+We all know how Teradata is doing this by hashing the primary index columns and storing the rows on the related AMPs.

 A column-store database would instead distribute different columns across the disks.
 Still, the goal is the same: even data distribution to optimally exploit parallelism.